parilo/quadrocopter-deep-q-learning-tensorflow/README.md

 # Quadrotor 2D RL

+This project is rather old and uses old technologies.

 This is 2D quadrotor simulator that learns how to fly and achieve goal with reinforcement learning.
 See video

 [![Quadrotor 2D RL video](http://img.youtube.com/vi/acQJfkgeiZc/0.jpg)](https://www.youtube.com/watch?v=acQJfkgeiZc)